 Track All Expenses

 Constant vigilance is crucial when tracking small business expenses.
+You can opt for business expense tracking software to avoid errors when you’re tracking expenses.
 It’s often the smallest expenses that cause the most significant impact at the end of the year.
 Things such as office supplies and unused subscriptions can add up in a hurry.

 Set aside time each month and see what expenses can be improved upon.
 It’s important to find the balance between being frugal and being cheap when running a business.